Dairy Sheep Standards

 220.127.116.11 Withdrawal time.

-3.1.6 Animals treated with an antibiotic must not be slaughtered to produce meat or produce milk for the Animal Welfare Approved program before a period of time has passed that is at least twice the licensed withdrawal period of the antibiotic used.
+3.1.6 Animals treated with an antibiotic must not be slaughtered to produce meat or produce milk for the AWA program before a period of time has passed that is at least twice the licensed withdrawal period of the antibiotic used.

-3.1.7 Animals treated with any off-label medication must not be slaughtered to produce meat or produce milk for the Animal Welfare Approved program until at least seven days after medication, or an alternative withdrawal as advised by a veterinarian.
+3.1.7 Animals treated with any off-label medication must not be slaughtered to produce meat or produce milk for the AWA program until at least seven days after medication, or an alternative withdrawal as advised by a veterinarian.

 18.104.22.168 Animals must not be treated with any medications prohibited for food animal use.